Old Ford railway station: Pre-grouping (1850-1922)

 On 22 July 1867, two workmen were killed at Old Ford when a freight train collided with a vehicle due to being misrouted by incorrectly set points.
 The men were in a team loading rails onto a lorry in a siding when the train approached the station and its driver noticed that the points were set to lead his wagon into the siding.
 The train driver applied his brakes and sounded the whistle, and the men who were engaged in loading the lorry, with the exception of two that were on board the lorry, had time to get out of the way.
 The subsequent impact destroyed the lorry, killing one of the two men and injuring the other so seriously that he later died.

-In 1868 the NLR opened a goods depot south of the station and two years later ownership of the was passed to the London & North Western Railway.
+In 1868 the NLR opened a goods depot south of the station and two years later ownership was passed to the London & North Western Railway.

 In 1902 the opening of the Whitechapel & Bow Railway and by 1906 the commencement of electric tram services saw a decline in passenger numbers at Old Ford.

 The London & North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.